darylnauman/100-days-of-code/log.md

 **Thoughts**: Feeling pretty good about what I learned today.
 I will need to figure out how to grab the correct info to use Google Fonts.

+### Day 3: May 13, 2019 Monday

+**Today's Progress**: Read chapter 5 of HTML&CSS: design and build websites by Jon Duckett during my commute home.</br> Feeling pretty tired so only completed a few sessions on freeCodeCamp. [text].

+**Thoughts**: Feeling pretty tired from work today and not a lot of sleep last night.

 ### Day [day]: May [date], 2019 [day of week]

 **Today's Progress**: [text].